Answer

 The second incident involves a righteous man named Naboth who refused to sell to Ahab land adjoining the palace, rightly declaring that to sell his inheritance would be against the Lord’s command (1 Kings 21:3; Leviticus 25:23).
 While Ahab sulked and fumed on his bed, Jezebel taunted and ridiculed him for his weakness, then proceeded to have the innocent Naboth framed and stoned to death.
 Naboth’s sons were also stoned to death, so there would be no heirs, and the land would revert to the possession of the king.
 Such a single-minded determination to have one’s way, no matter who is destroyed in the process, is a characteristic of the Jezebel spirit.

-So infamous was Jezebel’s sexual immorality and idol worship that the Lord Jesus Himself refers to her in a warning to the church at Thyatira (Revelation 2:18-29).
+So infamous was Jezebel’s sexual immorality and idol worship that the Lord Jesus Himself refers to her in a warning to the church at Thyatira (Revelation 2:18–29).
 Most likely referring to a woman in the church who influenced it the same way Jezebel influenced Israel into idolatry and sexual immorality, Jesus declares to the Thyatirans that she is not to be tolerated.
-Whoever this woman was, like Jezebel, she refused to repent of her immorality and her false teaching, and her fate was sealed.
+Whoever this woman was, she, like Jezebel, refused to repent of her immorality and her false teaching, and her fate was sealed.
 The Lord Jesus cast her onto a sick bed, along with those who committed idolatry with her.
-The end for those who succumb to a Jezebel spirit is always death and destruction, both in the physical and the spiritual sense.

 Perhaps the best way to define the Jezebel spirit is to say it characterizes anyone who acts in the same manner as Jezebel did, engaging in immorality, idolatry, false teaching, and unrepentant sin.
-To go beyond that is to engage in conjecture and can possibly lead to false accusations and divisiveness within the body of Christ.
+To go beyond that—to assume that a Jezebel spirit is a particular demon (or demon class)—goes beyond what the Bible says.
+Such conjecture and can lead to false accusations in the church and divisiveness within the body of Christ.